A Strong Duality Principle for Equivalence Couplings and Total Variation: Introduction

 For all these reasons, the state-of-the-art technology on Kantorovich duality does not appear to imply our notion of strong duality in a sufficiently general setting.
 Nonetheless, our strong duality can certainly be seen as a form of Kantorovich duality, at least in a formal sense.
 In this way, our positive results can be seen as rather surprising in that they establish a form of Kantorovich duality for highly irregular costs.
+From the point of view of optimal transport, our results can be succinctly summarized as follows: One can exchange topological regularity (the cost function is lower semi-continuous) for descriptive set-theoretic regularity (the cost function is supported on an equivalence relation) while maintaining a form of Kantorovich duality.